Thank you! Your submission has been received!

 A wide aerial editorial travel photograph of a turquoise tropical Queensland coastline with lush green headlands, white sand beaches, and a distant cruise ship on the horizon under bright blue skies.

-Who Should Shortlist a Brisbane Departure for an Australia Cruise
+Who Should Shortlist Brisbane as a Departure Port

 h